open-cluster-management/leaf-hub-spec-sync/README.md

     ```
     $ export TRANSPORT_TYPE=...
     ```
-1. If you set Kafka for transport, set the following environment variables:
+1. If you set kafka for transport, set the following environment variables:
     1. Set `KAFKA_BOOTSTRAP_SERVERS` environment variable to hold the address of the brokers to connect to.
     ```
     $ export KAFKA_BOOTSTRAP_SERVERS=...
     ```

-    1. If you use secured (SSL/TLS) client authorization, set `KAFKA_SSL_CA` environment variable to hold the certificate (PEM format) encoded in base64.
+    1. If you use secure (SSL/TLS) client authorization, set `KAFKA_SSL_CA` environment variable to hold the certificate (PEM format) encoded in base64.
     ```
     $ export KAFKA_SSL_CA=$(cat PATH_TO_CA | base64 -w 0)
     ```

-1. Otherwise, if you set Sync-Service as transport, set the following:
+1. Otherwise, if you set sync-service as transport, set the following:
     1. Set the `SYNC_SERVICE_PORT` environment variable to hold the ESS port as was setup in the leaf hub.
     ```
     $ export SYNC_SERVICE_PORT=...